 - (1) In the Technical Department (Article 15 of the Videotape Agreement) and other classifications for which there is a material difference between the function in tape and film, employees shall be identified on the rosters for the appropriate Local by their primary skill. - (2) Employees shall be selected from the rosters by the Producers if they are deemed qualified and available for the particular assignment. - (3) The requests by Producer for employees from the roster who are to be employed under the Videotape Agreement shall be directed to the West Coast Office of the IATSE. - (4) Employees who refuse three (3) successive calls, whether for film or tape, must be removed from the respective roster unless their refusal is due to work being performed for a Producer.
 In this connection, it shall be noted that it is expected that one employee may appear on more than one Local Union roster and that roster removal requirements will be triggered only by three (3) refusals under the same roster. - (5) A person on the Industry Experience Roster who fails to successfully complete legally required industry safety training courses by a date to be mutually agreed upon by the IATSE and AMPTP, or refresher Safety Pass training and/or harassment prevention training by a date scheduled by CSATF, shall be temporarily removed from the Industry Experience Roster.
-The IATSE and AMPTP agree that a person must complete all required courses and/or training within six (6) months of placement on the Industry Experience Roster.
+The IATSE and AMPTP agree that, prior to November 21, 2021, a person must complete all required courses and or training within six (6) months.
+On or after November 21, 2021, a person must complete all required online courses and/or training within ninety (90) days of placement on the Industry Experience Roster and all other required courses and/or training within six (6) months of placement on the Industry Experience Roster.